bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Light Exposure

-The suprachiasmatic nucleus incorporates these light signals to maintain the body's natural rhythm.
+The suprachiasmatic nucleus integrates these light signals to keep your body’s natural rhythm intact.

 Temperature